-Exercise normal safety precautions in Italy.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

-Italy is located in an active seismic region and experiences a number of earthquakes each year.
-Significant earthquakes occur occasionally, resulting in damage to infrastructure, homes, property and causing injuries and death.
-If you are in an affected area, monitor media reports and follow the advice of local authorities.
+- Italy is located in an active seismic region and experiences a number of earthquakes each year.
+Significant earthquakes occur occasionally, which can cause landslides and avalanches, resulting in damage to infrastructure, homes and property, causing injuries and death.
+If you're in an affected area, monitor media reports and follow the advice of local authorities.
 See

 Entry and exit

-Italy is party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Italy without a visa in some circumstances.
-See our travel bulletin on the
+Schengen Convention, along with a number of other European countries.
+This allows you to enter without a visa in some circumstances.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Under Italian anti-terrorism laws, it is a requirement for commercial accommodation providers to provide the Italian authorities with the personal details of their guests.
+By law, commercial accommodation providers must provide the Italian authorities with the personal details of their guests.
 In the majority of cases this will only require taking a photocopy of your passport.

 Safety and security